 System Operator Technical Support

-Provide implementation support to scale established best practice engineering and operational solutions for partner country system operators.
+Provide implementation support to scale established best practice engineering and operational solutions for system operators around the world.

-Build the inclusive and diverse workforce of tomorrow through enhanced university curriculum and technical upskilling for utility and system operator staff.
+Build the workforce of tomorrow through enhanced university curriculum and technical upskilling for utility and system operator staff.